Using curl to automate HTTP jobs

 RFC 1867 defines the HTTP post upload format

-http://curl.haxx.se is the home of the cURL project
+https://curl.haxx.se is the home of the curl project